DesktopMan/simple-csv/README.md

 ## About

-Simple CSV is a C++ library for reading CSV files.
+Simple CSV is a C++ library for parsing CSV.
 The design goals for the library are as follows:

 * No dynamic memory allocation
 * No use of exceptions
 * Small code size (~1 KByte added)
 * Low stack usage (~100 bytes)
 * Few dependencies

-The library is suitable for use on embedded microcontrollers, and has been tested on GCC 7.3 as well as ARM Compiler 6.15.

 This library is currently in alpha.